tbenali96/octofly/CONTRIBUTING.md

 ## convention of code

+- The variables, the functions and the code are in English
+- The logging messages are in French
 - PEP8 code formatting
 - type hinting (checked by mypy)
 - if POO, no extra step besides attributes initialization in class constructor